 Ready to plant natives?
 Join the Native Backyard Challenge!

 Sign up now for my Native Backyard Challenge!
-Each week, I will send you an email with a mini challenge to help you get to know your yard and find opportunities to make it more environmentally friendly.
+Each week in September, I will send you an email with a mini challenge to help you get to know your yard and find opportunities to make it more environmentally friendly.
 The goal of the challenge is a simple one: at the end of four weeks, I want you to incorporate two new native plants into your yard!

 Weekly email challenges include: